bhatti/PlexMockServices/README.md

-# PlexMockServices - Mocking REST SERVICES
+# @Deprecated (use https://github.com/bhatti/api-mock-service instead) - PlexMockServices - Mocking REST SERVICES

 PlexMockServices offers a mock service for proxying into REST SERVICES and saves responses.
 You can then playback those services using recorded/canned results.
 You can also interject random failures and delays and thus test robustness of your client side connection.